fmm312/fmm312/README.md

 :boom: I also have aptitude for back end development with Node.js,

-:rocket: Currently in my spare time, I have dedicated myself to studying
+## Currently in my spare time, I have dedicated myself to studying

 * Next.js
 * Expo